Bira/octopus-carnival/_drafts/wir-mm-4e-chimera.md

     - lets-read
 ---

-Chimeras come from Greek mythology, where as far as I know it was just _the_ Chimera.
+Chimeras come from Greek mythology, where as far as I know it was just _The_ Chimera.
 D&D likes to make unique monsters into whole species, and this is what happened here.
 I remember seeing them statted up for AD&D 2nd Edition in the past, and they're quite likely much older than that.
 Here, they're only on the